Farhad-Heybati/azure-synapse-wwi-lab/challenge.md

 ## Exercise 2 - Build Data Prepaaration

-After exploring the data lets clean it.
+After exploring the data lets clean it in the Spark Pool.
 * Read the 2 CSV files
 * From lpep_pickup_datetime column create for new columns "month_num", "day_of_month","day_of_week", "hour_of_day"
-* Keep only the following columns: passenger_count,trip_distance,tip_amount,fare_amount,extra,tip_amount,tolls_amount,improvement_surcharge,total_amount,payment_type,tripe_type
+* Keep only the following columns: passenger_count,trip_distance,tip_amount,fare_amount,extra,tip_amount,tolls_amount,improvement_surcharge,total_amount,payment_type
+* Merge the 2 Dataframes

 Once data is properly understood and interpreted, moving it to the various destinations where processing steps occur is the next big task.
 Any modern data platform must provide a seamless experience for all the typical data wrangling actions like extractions, parsing, joining, standardizing, augmenting, cleansing, consolidating, and filtering.